tomidea/Project-6/Project steps.md

 - Use vgcreate utility to add all 3 PVs to a volume group (VG).
 Name the VG webdata-vg *sudo vgcreate webdata-vg /dev/xvdh1 /dev/xvdg1 /dev/xvdf1*

+- Verify that your VG has been created successfully by running *sudo vgs* img

+- Use lvcreate utility to create 2 logical volumes. apps-lv (Use half of the PV size), and logs-lv Use the remaining space of the PV size.
+*sudo lvcreate -n apps-lv -L 14G webdata-vg*
+*sudo lvcreate -n logs-lv -L 14G webdata-vg* img

+- Verify that your Logical Volume has been created successfully by running sudo lvs img

+- Verify the entire setup
+*sudo vgdisplay -v* #view complete setup - VG, PV, and LV img

+*sudo lsblk*

+- Use mkfs.ext4 to format the logical volumes with ext4 filesystem *sudo mkfs -t ext4 /dev/webdata-vg/apps-lv*
+*sudo mkfs -t ext4 /dev/webdata-vg/logs-lv*
+img

+- Create /var/www/html directory to store website files *sudo mkdir -p /var/www/html*

+- Create /home/recovery/logs to store backup of log data *sudo mkdir -p /home/recovery/logs*

+- Mount /var/www/html on apps-lv logical volume
+*sudo mount /dev/webdata-vg/apps-lv /var/www/html/*

+- Use rsync utility to backup all the files in the log directory /var/log into /home/recovery/logs (This is required before mounting the file system)
+*sudo rsync -av /var/log/. /home/recovery/logs/*

+- Mount /var/log on logs-lv logical volume.
+(Note that all the existing data on /var/log will be deleted.
+*sudo mount /dev/webdata-vg/logs-lv /var/log*

+- Restore log files back into /var/log directory
+*sudo rsync -av /home/recovery/logs/. /var/log*

+- Update /etc/fstab file so that the mount configuration will persist after restart of the server.
+The UUID of the device will be used to update the /etc/fstab file *sudo blkid* img

+*sudo vi /etc/fstab*
+img

+- Test the configuration and reload the daemon
+ *sudo mount -a*
+ *sudo systemctl daemon-reload*

+ - Verify your setup by running df -h, img

+ ## Step 2 — Prepare the Database Server